MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/bulk-confirm-project-invoices.md

 _**Applies To:** Lite deployment - deal to proforma invoicing, Project Operations for resource/non-stocked based scenarios_

-With this feature, users will be able to multi-select project invoices and use the confirm action on the form ribbon to confirm all the selected invoices.
+With this feature, users are able to multi-select project invoices and use the **Confirm** action on the form ribbon to confirm all the selected invoices.
-To use this feature, enable it under Parameters > Organization unit -> Feature control ->Enable bulk confirm.
+To use this feature, enable it under **Parameters > Organization unit -> Feature control ->Enable bulk confirm**.

-On **confirm**, all selected invoices that meet the invoice validation criteria, are scheduled by a batch job to be processed asynchronously.
+On **Confirm**, all selected invoices that meet the invoice validation criteria, are scheduled by a batch job to be processed asynchronously.

-The **Project invoice status** reflects the state of each invoice confirmed individually .
-The **Bulk confirmation status** reflects the current status of each invoice when **confirmed in bulk** and could have one of these states - blank , scheduled, processing, complete and failed.
-A "blank" state implies that no bulk confirm action was performed on the invoice.
+The **Project invoice status** reflects the state of each invoice confirmed individually.
+The **Bulk confirmation status** reflects the current status of each invoice when **confirmed in bulk** and could have one of these states - blank, scheduled, processing, complete and failed.
+A "blank" state implies that no bulk confirmation action was performed on the invoice.

-When an invoice is scheduled using bulk confirmation, the **Project invoice status** will be **Draft** , and the **Bulk confirmation status** will reflect the processing stage of the invoice.
+When an invoice is scheduled using bulk confirmation, the **Project invoice status** will be **Draft**, and the **Bulk confirmation status** will reflect the processing stage of the invoice.
 Once the invoice is confirmed, the **Project invoice status** will be **Confirmed** and the **Bulk confirmation status** will be **Complete**.

-> [!Note:]
+> [!Note]
-> Users can bulk-confirm upto **250** invoices at a single point in time.
+> Users can bulk-confirm up to **250** invoices at a single point in time.
 > Failed invoices can be tracked using the bulk confirmation status **failed**.
 Users can navigate to the timeline under details tab to view the failure details on each invoice.